 It’s the Season for Seals

 Spring is here, and that means thoughts of warm weather, the beach, and vacations are in the air!
-But for the Aquarium’s Marine Animal Rescue Program (MARP), spring is the season for seals.
+But for the Aquarium’s Animal Rescue program, spring is the season for seals.
 This spring, the National Aquarium has responded to many reports of seal sightings in the region.
-MARP staff and volunteers are specially trained to assess, monitor, and sometimes collect the animals if they are in need of rehabilitation.
-Thanks to the dedication of MARP staff and volunteers, two grey seals were admitted for rehabilitation in March.
+Animal Rescue staff and volunteers are specially trained to assess, monitor, and sometimes collect the animals if they are in need of rehabilitation.
+Thanks to the dedication of Animal Rescue staff and volunteers, two grey seals were admitted for rehabilitation in March.

 On March 14, a young grey seal pup was picked up in Ocean City, Maryland and transferred to Baltimore for rehabilitation.
 After being spotted on the beach in northern Ocean City for over 24-hours, responders quickly evaluated his overall body condition and behavior.
 The animal appeared dehydrated, lethargic, and seemed to be coughing frequently.
 It quickly became apparent that the seal, later named Stewie, is still quite young.
 At the time, staff were unsure if he was even old enough to be eating and hunting for food on his own.

 Once admitted for rehab and stabilized, staff tried various techniques to encourage his natural food hunting instincts.
 Those instincts quickly kicked in - Stewie is now eating 7 pounds of fish per day and has gained 12 pounds since being admitted.

 In April, Aquarium staff, along with the help of local cardiologist Dr. Steven Rosenthal at Chesapeake Veterinary Cardiology Associates, completed an echocardiogram on Stewie to rule out any possible heart conditions.
 Stewie continues to heal very well and spends time swimming in his rehab pool.